graphql/graphql-spec/spec/Section 6 -- Execution.md

 }
 ```

-#### Recommendations and Considerations for Supporting Subscriptions
+#### Supporting Subscriptions at Scale

-Supporting subscriptions is a large change for any GraphQL server.
-Query and
+Supporting subscriptions is a significant change for any GraphQL server.
+Query
-mutation operations are stateless, allowing scaling via cloning GraphQL server
+and mutation operations are stateless, allowing scaling via cloning GraphQL
-instances.
-Subscriptions, by contrast, are stateful.
-The pieces of state for a
+server instances.
+Subscriptions, by contrast, are stateful and require
-subscription are:

-  * Subscriber/client channel
-  * Subscription document
-  * Variables
-  * Execution context (for example, current logged-in user, locale, etc.)
-  * Event stream resulting from Subscribe step (above)
+maintaining the GraphQL document, variables, and other context over the lifetime
+of the subscription.

-We recommend thinking about the behavior of your system when this state is lost
+Consider the behavior of your system when state is lost due to the failure of a
-due to single-node failures.
-We can improve durability and availability by using
-dedicated sub-systems to manage this state.
-For example, event streams can be
-built using modern pub-sub systems, and payload delivery to clients can be
-handled by a dedicated client gateway tier.

-For systems with high capacity, availability, and durability requirements, we
-recommend keeping the GraphQL server stateless and delegating all state
-persistence to sub-systems that are designed for stateful scaling.
-Note that
-subscription types are still defined in the original schema along with queries
-and mutations.
+single machine in a service.
+Durability and availability may be improved by
+having separate dedicated services for managing subscription state and client
+connectivity.

 ## Executing Selection Sets